GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/updated_lab.md

 ```

-### What is a Knowledge Graph
+### What is GraphRAG
+GraphRAG uses knowledge graphs to provide substantial improvements in question-and-answer performance when reasoning about complex information.
 A Knowledge Graph is a structured representation of information that captures relationships between entities in a graph format.
 It is used to integrate, manage, and query data from diverse sources, providing a unified view of interconnected data.
 [Apache Graph Extension](https://age.apache.org/age-manual/master/index.html) (AGE) is a PostgreSQL extension developed under the Apache Incubator project.
 AGE is designed to provide graph database functionality, enabling users to store and query graph data efficiently within PostgreSQL.

-### Using a Knowledge Graph
+### Using a GraphRAG

-1. Execute the reranker query to improve the relevance of your search results.
+1. Before we execute the graph query to improve the relevance of your search results.
+We should understand the following important snippet of code for reranking

-2. Important snippet of code to understand for graph queries with cypher.
+1. Important snippet of code to understand for graph queries with cypher.
 ```sql
 graph AS (
     SELECT graph_query.refs, semantic_ranked.vector_rank, semantic_ranked.*, graph_query.case_id from semantic_ranked